William Castle was a great showman, and the gimmicks that he used to promote his films were just as fun as the kooky stories he told.

 “As an artist, I’m there to entertain,” Castle said.

-At a young age, Castle found inspiration from applause.
-At camp, his ability to put his legs behind his head earned him the nickname “Spiderboy”, and soon, he was doing daring feats for attention, such as running across the train tracks or crossing the Hudson River in the winter.
+At a young age, Castle caught the "showbiz bug" at camp.
+His ability to put his legs behind his head earned him roaring applause and the nickname “Spiderboy."
+Soon he was doing daring feats for more attention, such as running across the train tracks or swimming across the Hudson River in the winter.

 But one person had a particularly strong influence over him – Bela Lugosi.

-After seeing him perform in the production of Dracula, Castle went backstage to meet the legend.
+After seeing him perform in a staged production of Dracula, Castle went backstage to meet the legend.

 Based on that meeting, he was invited to be Lugosi’s assistant stage manager as they took Dracula on the road.
-Castle learned from Lugosi’s own showmanship, which included an entrance from a coffin and nurses with smelling salts for those who might faint.
+Castle learned about showmanship from a master.
+Lugosi began his performance by entering via a coffin.
+He also equipped his hired nurses with smelling salts just in case someone fainted.
 These fun touches helped get the audience in the mood for what they were about to see, and Castle never forgot them.